katma889/microbiome-analysis/README.md

 fastqc -o ./fastqc/ -t 10 *.fastq
 ```
 ##Vsearch
 the second step after the quality check is to merge the paired end reads for which I tried Vsearch.
 As my amplicon size is around 400 bp so I kept minlegth 300 and maximum 600 as options.
+I used default options 10 and 100 for maxdiffs and maxdiffpct respectively.

 ```
 #!/bin/bash -e